COVID-19 pandemic in Delaware: June 2020

-On June 1, Delaware entered Phase1 of its reopening plan.
+On June 1, Delaware entered Phase 1 of its reopening plan.
 In this reopening phase, many businesses were allowed to reopen at 30 percent capacity, including restaurants, retail stores, shopping malls, museums, barbershops, salons, gyms, and casinos.
 In addition, outdoor gatherings of up to 250 people were allowed.
-With the move to Phase1, the ban on short-term property rentals along with the 14-day self-quarantine requirement for out-of-state travelers were lifted.
+With the move to Phase 1, the ban on short-term property rentals along with the 14-day self-quarantine requirement for out-of-state travelers were lifted.

 On June 8, tattoo shops, massage parlors, and nail salons were allowed to reopen at 30 percent capacity.

-On June 15, Delaware entered Phase2 of its reopening plan.
-In this reopening phase, businesses open in Phase1 were allowed to increase their capacity to 60 percent.
+On June 15, Delaware entered Phase 2 of its reopening plan.
+In this reopening phase, businesses open in Phase 1 were allowed to increase their capacity to 60 percent.
 In addition, childcare services were allowed to open to everyone after having previously been restricted to children of essential workers.

-On June 25, Governor Carney delayed entering Phase3 of its reopening plan, explaining that "too many Delawareans and visitors are not following basic public health precautions."
+On June 25, Governor Carney delayed entering Phase 3 of its reopening plan, explaining that "too many Delawareans and visitors are not following basic public health precautions."

 On June 30, Governor Carney ordered bars at Delaware Beaches to close indefinitely, beginning on July 3, ahead of the Fourth of July holiday weekend.
 During the month of June, cases spiked in Dewey Beach and Rehoboth Beach.
 Bars were prohibited from allowing customers to sit or stand at the bar, however, bars remained open to prepare drinks to be served to customers sitting at tables.